-Years Two and Three: Practice in Ministry and Mission Interships approximately 800 hours of supervised ministry for M.Div. students.
-Internships may be structured utilizing part-time ministry placements during the regular academic year and/or full-time summer placements - in accordance with the respective PMM processes and course requirements for these options.
+Years Two and Three: Practice in Ministry and Mission Internships

+Students are placed in an approved teaching congregation or nonprofit setting for ministry (e.g., campus ministry, social justice ministry) in which they experience a broad range of ministerial learning activities.
+These internships involve approximately 800 hours of supervised ministry for M.Div. students.
+Internships may be structured utilizing one part-time ministry placements during the regular academic year or two fulltime summer placements - in accordance with the respective PMM processes and course requirements for these options.